espresso shot robot

 There are two kinds of people in the world:

-The ones who only care about comfort and convenience and nothing else.
-They drive sensible Japanese cars, wear socks in their sandals, and swear by their super-automatic espresso machine.
+The first kind only cares about comfort and convenience and nothing else.
+They drive sensible Japanese cars, wear socks with their sandals, and swear by their super-automatic espresso machines.
 If that sounds like you, please stop reading this article.
-It won’t make much sense to you, anyway.
+It won’t make much sense to you anyway.

-Then there are people like me – and hopefully – you.
+Then there are people like me – and hopefully, you.
 We strive for aesthetic and hedonic perfection.
-We like vintage watches and cars.
-Not because they’re cheap to buy second-hand but because we love the elegance and craft.
+We like vintage watches, exquisite cars – and yes; decadent espresso experiences.

-Suppose that sounds like you.
-No doubt you have considered getting a manual espresso machine.
-I won’t stop you, but I won’t sugarcoat the realities of this kind of coffee-making device.
+If that sounds like you, no doubt you have considered getting a manual espresso machine.

 Coffee Chronicler top pick 👍